 - Blackboard is an e-Education platform designed to enable educational innovations everywhere by connecting people and technology.
-This educational tool will be used in this course throughout the semester. - Electronic communication between instructor and students in this course will utilize the South Plains College "My SPC" and email systems.
+This educational tool will be used in this course throughout the semester. - Electronic communication between instructor and students in this course will utilize South Plains College Blackboard email.
 Instructor will not initiate communication using private email accounts.
-Students are encouraged to check SPC email on a regular basis. - The CDEC program has a Facebook page at www.facebook.com/pages/South-Plains-College-Child-Development-Early-Childhood-Program/590234334335824.
-In addition to the South Plains College website, this Facebook page will be used to keep students up-to-date on program activities, weather delays, South Plains College announcements and will help with program recruitment.
-"Liking" the CDEC Facebook page is not mandatory, nor are personal Facebook accounts, in order to access this page.